 What Is Heaven Like?

 What is your conception of heaven?
-Perhaps you see white-robed beings floating about on clouds.
-Possibly, you dream of feasting on unlimited apple strudel.
-These conceptions of paradise hold little attraction for me.
-Why not simply nestle into earthly life in view of such tedium?
-Yet, as the Bible suggests something far greater than what the imagination can conceive, there must be more to it- much more.
-In this article, we turn to the saints and mystics to open the door of heaven for us.
-These are persons who had the privilege of either visiting heaven or who gained deep insights through meditation.
-Let us then consider seven aspects of this hoped-for new world.
+Is it something like an extended day at the beach without obnoxious children?
+Alternatively, do you dream of gorging on unlimited apple strudel?
+Alas, these conceptions of heaven hold little attraction for me.
+Why not simply nestle into earthly life and not consider heaven?
+Yet, as the Bible speaks of something far greater than what the imagination can conceive, there must be more to it- much more.
+This article considers some aspects of heaven as seen through the eyes of mystics.

 As I stood there, basking in the splendor of those gardens, I suddenly heard music most sweet- so delightful and enchanting a melody that I could never adequately describe it.— St. John Bosco

-Our eyes will see wonders and our voices sing happily.
+Scripture explains that the sights of heaven are beyond human reckoning. (c.f.
+1 Cor 2:9) The implication is that ravishing beauty is an essential component to the heavenly experience.
 What becomes of our sense of taste?
-Will it be useless since Jesus said that the kingdom of God is not a matter of eating and drinking?
-He means that it’s not the essential joy, but certainly, there will be delights for our taste buds.
+Will it be useless since Jesus said that the Kingdom of God is not a matter of eating and drinking?
+It seems to me, that Jesus means that it’s not the essential joy; certainly, the glorified body will have a sense of taste.
 Our bodies won’t require nourishment to live, but food will serve as a bonus pleasure.
 Finally, there is plenty of laughter of heaven; “Blessed are you that weep now, for you shall laugh.”
 (Lk 6:21)

 2. Glorified Body

-Perhaps you feel uncomfortable in your body.
-It’s possibly too small, too plump, oddly shaped, or defective in some way.
-What would you think of a new, vastly improved body?
+Do you feel uncomfortable in your body?
+Possibly, it’s too small, plump, oddly shaped, or defective in some way.
+My bodily defect is sore knees which prevent me from jogging.
+Wouldn’t it be lovely to have a new and superior body?
 Such is the promise of Scripture in many places, such as from St. Paul, “We have our citizenship in heaven; it is from there that we await the coming of our Savior, the Lord Jesus Christ.
 He will give a new form to this lowly body of ours and remake it according to the pattern of his glorified body.”
-(Phil 3:20-21) What are some of the aspects of this new body?
-St. Thomas Aquinas tells us five characteristics.
+(Phil 3:20-21)

 What Is the Resurrection of the Body?

 Finally, the glorified body “will shine like the sun.”
 (Mt 13:43) Theologians call this “brightness”; it will be a sharing of Jesus’ transfiguration experience on Mt.
 Tabor.
-When St. Peter exclaims at the Transfiguration, “Lord, it is good that we are here,” the Greek adjective for “good” here, kalon, is synonymous with beautiful.
-Glorified souls and bodies bask in eternal beauty.
+When St. Peter exclaims at the Transfiguration, “Lord, it is good that we are here,” the Greek adjective for “good” here, kalon, is synonymous with “beautiful.”
+Glorified souls and bodies are fully alive to beauty.

 3. Overwhelming Beauty

 “Today I was in heaven, in spirit, and I saw its inconceivable beauties and the happiness that awaits us after death.
 I saw how all creatures give ceaseless praise and glory to God.
 I saw how great is happiness in God, which spreads to all creatures, making them happy, and then all the glory and praise which springs from this happiness returns to its source.
-They enter into the depths of God, contemplating that inner life of God, the Father, the Son, and the Holy Spirit, whom they will never comprehend or fathom.
-This source of happiness is unchanging in its essence, but it is always new, gushing forth happiness for all creatures."
 (Diary, # 777-78)

 4. Indescribable Light